QubitPi/leadership-blogs/src/content/posts/project-management/index.md

    :::caution

    This organizing of specialization by departments leads to operational efficiency, where employees become specialists within their own realm of expertise.

-   Such organization also has the downside of rigid, slow, and inflexible communication and execution
+Such organization also has the downside of rigid, slow, and inflexible communication and execution.
 A functional organization is best suited as a producer of standardized goods and services at large volume and low cost.

    :::